com123mrityunjay/VR_Project2_Mrityunjay-Jha_MT2024092/README.md

 - The model is optimized for one-word answers (as configured in the VQA generator)
 - For optimal training, a GPU with at least 8GB VRAM is recommended
 - The inference script uses torch half-precision (float16) if CUDA is available
-- The `find_image` function helps locate images in the ABO dataset structure

 ## Requirements